Bulletin Announcement: DuBois

 Use this in your 05/04/2025 bulletin

 Jesus invited the disciples to “Come and have breakfast.”
-Like the Last Supper, Jesus teaches us at this beach breakfast that meals are more than about eating.
+Just like the Last Supper, Jesus shows us at this beach breakfast that meals are about more than just eating.
 They are opportunities to share prayer, listen to each other’s stories, and support one another in love.

 A Family Perspective 5-11-2025